HawesJM/GymPlanner/readme.md

 ##### Colour Scheme

 Over a paper white background the homepage will show a main section and form container using Orange #ED6B47 .
 This will contain the main CTA button using Navy Blue #112A46 with a Grey #999 box shadow for contrast.
 Turquoise #7df9ffb3 and Orange #ED6B47 are used as accent colours for buttons/progress bars and in hover instances to give feedback to the user.
-White #fafafa is used for text over button and form progress steps for clarity and contrast.
+White #fafafa is used for text over buttons and form progress steps for clarity and contrast.

+##### Typography

+The main font used is Teko to enhance the modern industrial feel of the website with provision for using Roboto when this is necessary for further clarity.

+##### Imagery

+The Gym Planner logo is displayed in the header or footer of all pages, and on all devices and screensizes.
+The exact placement, positioning and sizing of the logo will change depending on the screen size.
+The website also displays images for general motivation or to help clarify specific sections of information.

+##### Wireframes